 (6) The consent of a person is not effective for the purposes of subclause (2) unless the consent is voluntary.

+[Clause 50 inserted by No. 13 of 2005 s.
+32.]

 51. Warrant to enter premises (other than regulated business premises)

 (1) An inspector may apply to a magistrate for a warrant authorising the inspector, with any assistance as the inspector thinks necessary, to exercise the powers referred to in clause 50(1) in relation to particular premises (other than a residence).